SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Work with common kinds of data and write basic syntax.

-Swift is designed for developing many types of software, from mobile and desktop apps, to server, system, and embedded software.
-Many parts of Swift will be familiar if you have experience developing in other popular languages.

-Swift provides its own versions of fundamental types, including `Int` for integers, `Double` and `Float` for floating-point values, `Bool` for Boolean values, and `String` for textual data.
+Swift provides many fundamental data types, including `Int` for integers,
+`Double` for floating-point values,
+`Bool` for Boolean values,
+and `String` for text.
 Swift also provides powerful versions of the three primary collection types, `Array`, `Set`, and `Dictionary`, as described in <doc:CollectionTypes>.